Home » Ted Bundy Utah Locations » This Location

 During the struggle, she scratched and hit Bundy so much that it prevented him from being able to cuff her other wrist.

-In an effort to scare her into compliance, he pulled out a small black gun and threatened to use it.
-However, DaRonch refused to bow to such a threat.
-Instead, she continued to scream and struggle with him until she finally managed to fall backwards out of the passenger door.
+To scare her into compliance, he pulled out a small black gun and threatened to use it.
+DaRonch, however, refused to bow to such a threat.
+Instead, she continued to scream and struggle with him until she finally fell backwards out of the passenger door.

-Meanwhile, Bundy jumped back into his Volkswagen and sped off, incensed that he had just let his target slip through his fingers.
+Realizing he had lost control of the situation, Bundy jumped into his Volkswagen and sped off, incensed that he had just let his target slip through his fingers.

-Carol DaRonch was one of the few lucky women who managed to escape from Ted Bundy.
+DaRonch was one of the few lucky women who managed to escape from Bundy.

 Sadly, his next victim, Debra Jean Kent, would not be so fortunate.